Today we’re going to be playing the classic

 - Sometimes, teachers like playing games as much as the students do.

-- Teachers never stifle their own laughter when something slightly inappropriate, but funny occurs (like when Jimmy climbs out the window at the end of class instead of going out the door).
+- Teachers never stifle their own laughter when something slightly inappropriate, but funny occurs.
+Ex.
+When Jimmy climbs out the window at the end of class instead of going out the door.

-- Teachers quickly try to clean up the activities from the last class, set up the activities for the next class, respond to that parent email from yesterday, and track down that set of copies that has mysteriously disappeared.
+- Teachers quickly clean up the activities from the last class, set up the activities for the next class, and respond to that parent email from yesterday.
+Then they track down that set of copies that has mysteriously disappeared.

 - Teachers have to decide which is the highest priority: going to the bathroom before the next class, grabbing a snack so their stomachs aren’t grumbling, or talking to that student who is struggling.